 Remote Display Client¶

 RDC doesn't work for Perlmutter as the system doesn't support X Window utilities, yet.

 TotalView's Remote Display Client (RDC) is a free tool shipped with TotalView that allows developers to easily establish a remote desktop session by automatically setting up a remote display environment from a remote system, securely across multiple connecting computers, and to the user's laptop.

-RDC installation packages for Windows, Linux (32 and 64 bit) and macOS are available from the TotalView installation directory on Cori:
+RDC installation packages for Windows (64-bit), Linux and macOS (Intel chips) are available from the TotalView installation directory on Cori: